Duke vs. Syracuse: Sportsbook promo codes, odds, spread, over/under - January 2

 - Duke is 7-5-0 ATS this season.

-- The Blue Devils and their opponents have combined to go over the point total six out of 12 times this season.
+- A total of six out of the Blue Devils' 12 games this season have hit the over.

-- Syracuse has covered six times in 13 matchups with a spread this season.
+- Syracuse has covered six times in 13 chances against the spread this season.

-- The Orange and their opponents have combined to hit the over six out of 13 times this season.
+- So far this season, six out of the Orange's 13 games with an over/under have gone over the point total.

 Duke Futures Odds